Eurasian collared dove: Distribution and habitat

-The Eurasian collared dove is not migratory, but is strongly dispersive.
-Over the last century, it has been one of the great colonisers of the bird world, travelling far beyond its native range to colonise colder countries, becoming a permanent resident in several of them.
-Its original range at the end of the 19th century was warm temperate and subtropical Asia from Turkey east to southern China and south through India to Sri Lanka.
-In 1838 it was reported in Bulgaria, but not until the 20th century did it expand across Europe, appearing in parts of the Balkans between 1900 and 1920, and then spreading rapidly northwest, reaching Germany in 1945, Great Britain by 1953 (breeding for the first time in 1956), Ireland in 1959, and the Faroe Islands in the early 1970s.
+The Eurasian collared dove is resident in Europe from Scandinavia and central Europe and eastwards to the Levant, the Arabian Peninsula and Central Asia.
+It is strongly dispersive.
+Over the last century, it has travelled far beyond its native range to colonise colder countries, becoming a permanent resident in several of them.
+Its original range at the end of the 19th century was Asia, from eastern Turkey to southern China, and south through India to Sri Lanka.

+In 1838, it was reported in Bulgaria, but not until the 20th century did it expand across Europe, appearing in parts of the Balkans between 1900 and 1920, and then spreading rapidly northwest, reaching Germany in 1945, Denmark in 1948, Great Britain on 14 May 1952 (breeding for the first time in 1956), Ireland in 1959, and the Faroe Islands in the early 1970s.

 Subsequent spread was 'sideways' from this fast northwestern spread, reaching northeast to north of the Arctic Circle in Norway and east to the Ural Mountains in Russia, and southwest to the Canary Islands and northern Africa from Morocco to Egypt, by the end of the 20th century.
 In the east of its range, it has also spread northeast to most of central and northern China, and locally (probably introduced) in Japan.
-It has also reached Iceland as a vagrant (41 records up to 2006), but has not colonised successfully there.
+It has also reached Iceland as a vagrant bird, but has not colonised there; 41 records were known as of 2006.

+Despite this spread, a population decline occurred in Britain from 2005, possibly caused by finch trichomonosis.
+By 2026, numbers had dropped by 40%.